 “The real voyage of discovery is not to seek new landscapes but to have new eyes.”
 Marcel Proust

-To guide you in this journey, I use a relational psychoanalytic psychotherapy approach drawing on different therapeutic tools and techniques to suit your individual needs and goals.
+To guide you in this journey, I use a psychodynamic/ psychoanalytic psychotherapy approach drawing on different therapeutic tools and techniques to suit your unique situation.

-Prior to committing to the therapeutic process, there will be an initial consultation meeting, where we decide together on the best course of treatment, duration, frequency and costs.
+Prior to committing to the therapeutic process, there will be an initial consultation meeting, where we decide together on the best course of treatment for your situation, frequency and costs.

 Don’t believe them when they say that therapy is for the “weak”.
 Quite on the contrary: it takes a lot of strength to do the work of revisiting yourself.

-Therapy is supportive and runs on empathy, but it is not comfortable.
+Therapy might be supportive and runs on empathy, but it is not comfortable.
 It is out of this ability to stretch oneself and sit with one’s own uncomfortable feelings that growth happens.

 We humans have an innate competence for self-growth and individuation.
 If we stopped doing that at some point it’s because something happened to us, not because there’s something wrong with us.